ChrisWhealy/hieroglyphy/docs/bootstraps.md

-# Pulling Ourselves Up By Our Bootstraps - The Basic Data Types
+# Pulling Ourselves Up By Our Bootstraps
+# Encoding The Basic Data Types

-Using only the characters in our minimal alphabet, we can immediately represent two basic JavaScript data types:
+Using only the characters in our close-to-minimal alphabet, we can immediately represent two basic JavaScript data types:

 * `[]` The empty list, and
 * `{}` The empty object